- Robust heating cables suitable for installation in a concrete screed

 For large rooms it is common practice to use more than one heating cable.
 In these circumstances the cables should be connected in parallel and controlled by a single thermostat.
 Where the combined load of the cables exceeds the switching capacity of the thermostat, a suitably rated contactor should be incorporated into the control circuit.

 Underfloor heating cables must be thermostatically controlled.
-BN Thermic offers a wide range of thermostats from a simple manual device to the latest smart technology.
+BN Thermic offers a wide range of thermostats from a simple manual device to the latest touchscreen technology.